kkevin821/hongxiong.github.io/_pages/cv.md

     * Evaluated and compared sequential deep learning framework performances across various architectures, using pretraining strategies, delayed prediction techniques, and padding adjustments, presenting results for optimal model selection.
-    * Collaborated in writing and submitting the paper *Counterfactual Sepsis Outcome Prediction Under Dynamic and Time- Varying Treatment Regimes* to AMIA 2024 for review.
+    * Collaborated in writing and submitting the paper *Counterfactual Sepsis Outcome Prediction Under Dynamic and Time- Varying Treatment Regimes*, which was reviewed and accepted by AMIA 2024 Informatics Summit.
   * Supervisor: Dr. Li-wei H. Lehman, Massachusetts Institute of Technology

 * 02/2023 – 08/2023: Research Assistant